 The Ambassador of the Austrian embassy was also in the audience to represent.
 Khalif Storch was presented in joint partnership with Hearlife Foundation Inc., Lions Club Makati and Globe Telecom.

 The Silent International Festival ended with a bang as the musical score of the movie was presented by Tanya Markova.
 An 8-member Filipino rock band from manila.
 The band tagged their music as “shock pop”, “happy goth”, “dark novelty” and “baroque pop”.

-I have never been into any silent music festival, this is my first and certainly wouldn’t be the last.
-I am the type of person who’s not so much into old films but adding a live music performance by local bands has definitely made it all the more pleasurable.
+I have never been to any silent music festival, this is my first and certainly wouldn’t be the last.
+I am the type of person who’s not into old films but adding a live music performance by local bands has definitely made it all the more pleasurable.

 Thank you to all the organizers, the embassies, and organizations who helped in making this event possible.
 It’s definitely a great initiative and we hope to see more!